kozyakin/JSRbib/html/make4ht.md

 .figure \&gt; p -> .figure \> p
 ```

-After that, instead of `& # x00A0;` in utf-8 encoding, the symbol `No-Breake-Space` will appear in the appropriate places
+After that, in utf-8 encoding, instead of `& # x00A0;` the symbol `No-Breake-Space` will appear in the appropriate places.

 ---

 #### Remark
-The procedures from points 5, 6 can be performed by running the following two bat-files sequentially (in this case, the compiler **Perl** must be installed and in the **PATH** variable on the system):
+The procedures from points 5, 6 can be performed by running the following two bat-files sequentially (in this case, the compiler **Perl** must be installed and be in the **PATH** variable on the system):

 ```
 my_make4ht.bat JSRbib.tex